genea-workshop/leaderboard/_pages/leaderboard.md

 </p>
 <br>

+<h2 style="color: #3979c0">Update</h2>
+We have released a new position paper about the problems of gesture-generation evaluation, and the details of the GENEA leaderboard initiative!
+It is currently available [on this link](https://drive.google.com/file/d/171eMLx6VbdpHRoa438EW1s7l8yt3RqtD/view).

 <h2 style="color: #3979c0">Our goals</h2>
 * Establish a **living benchmark** of gesture-generation models using **human evaluation**
 * Ensure **high reproducibility** by releasing all collected model outputs, human ratings, and scripts for motion visualisation, conducting user-studies, and more